 In the 21st century, it’s easy to look back at the warnings and the timing of all this and say, “It’s so obvious!” or “How could they have not known?!”
 However, before we do that, let’s look back a few days.
 Many people in Jerusalem, Jesus’s closest friends included, were still hoping for a conquering king to drive out Rome and re-establish an earthly kingdom.
-One of the reasons Jesus was so warmly welcomed on Palm Sunday, is because people believed Jesus had arrived to violently strike down Israel’s enemies.
-But after cleansing the Temple and teaching to the crowds, some were beginning to realize this wasn’t the case.
+One of the reasons Jesus was so warmly welcomed on Palm Sunday is because people believed He had arrived to violently strike down Israel’s enemies.
+But after cleansing the temple and teaching the crowds, some were beginning to realize this wasn’t the case.
 The true Savior King, Jesus, was still going to defeat the powers of death and oppression, but not in the way anyone expected or wanted.
-This Savior King was going to die for his people.
-He was going to willingly lay down his life.
-If there would be violence, it would he himself experiencing that violence.
-If there was going to be upheaval, it was going to be Jesus himself flipping the world upside down.
+This Savior King was going to die for His people.
+He was going to willingly lay down His life.
+If there would be violence, it would be Jesus experiencing that violence.
+If there was going to be upheaval, it was going to be Jesus Himself flipping the world upside down.
 If there was going to be revolution, it would be because following Jesus was a completely new way of being human.

 Sitting here, halfway through Holy Week, how are we preparing for the good news of this coming weekend?
 When do we, just like the crowds, want Jesus to be something of our own creation?
 Do we understand the significance of Jesus going to die on our behalf?
 There is much to look forward to, and Holy Week is far from over.

 Teach your children the story of Easter with these kid-friendly Holy Week devotionals, discussion questions, and fun family activities.
 You can download the full week’s worth of devotionals below.

 Jesus Is Betrayed